alimac/finding-the-entrance/README.md

 <!-- .element: class="heading invert" -->

 Note:
-- Creating an issue, adding information, screenshots are valuable contributions
+- Creating an issue, adding information, posting patches and reviewing are all valuable contributions
-- Reviewing: reading code, before and after screenshots, code style
+- Invisible element: organizing the event
-- Organizing the event
+- Let's bring the focus back to the *people* that make the Drupal community